lis526scenariod2017/IL-in-Canada/executivesummary.md

 5. The Council of Ministers of Education, Canada (CMEC) include information literacies in their vision for Canadian education and acknowledge their importance in a joint statement addressing provincial and territorial school and postsecondary library policies; and

-6. That public libraries include information literacies in their planning, access funding to deliver training,and offer comprehensive and ongoing informational education for members and staff.
+6. That public libraries include information literacies in their planning, access funding to deliver training, and offer comprehensive and ongoing informational education for members and staff.

 This statement ASSUMES that: